elyanaqwc/sw-challenge-spring-2025/README.md

 - Trading Hours: Only data within the trading hours (9:30 AM to 4:00 PM) is included; any data outside of this range is excluded from processing.

 ### Limitations
-Processing Speed: Depending on the size of the dataset, processing might take time, especially with large amounts of tick data.
+- Processing Speed: Depending on the size of the dataset, processing might take time (~7-9s for data validation), especially with large amounts of tick data.
 Optimizations for speed may be necessary for larger datasets.